machineid-io/swarm-machineid-template/README.md

 - A register call with plan + usage summary
 - A validate call
-- Either **“not allowed / limit reached”** or an OpenAI Swarm-generated output
+- Either **“not allowed / limit reached”** or a Swarm-generated output

 ---